-Advantages of using credit card payment system
+Advantages of using a credit card payment system

 It increases sales revenue

-Use of credit cards can increase sales for a business.
+The use of credit cards can increase sales for a business.
 People who would otherwise be unable to transact because they only use credit cards will then be accommodated, broadening the customer base with respect to payment preference.

 This is especially helpful if your business caters to international customers who may be bringing with them various currencies you cannot accept, thus eventually choosing to pay using their cards.

 The use of credit cards can also alter customer behavior.
 According to a study by Small Business Trends, credit card acceptance can also increase the chances of impulse buys as customers don’t have to empty their wallets of bills to make a purchase.
 This means a customer looking to buy a gift for a Christmas party might end up also getting unplanned purchases such as Christmas decors, Christmas lights, and more greeting cards.

 Instead of making a stop at an ATM booth to withdraw cash, a customer doesn’t have to if your shop accepts his Visa, AMEX, or MasterCard.
 By saving time they would have to spend going to the bank, queuing for their turn, and returning to your shop, they get that instant gratification of buying now, and worry about paying later.
 Compare that to the possibility of a customer changing his mind and going elsewhere (say, your competitor’s shop) instead of returning to your shop after an ATM visit.